Lochmaben: Education

 The town has its own school: Lochmaben Primary School.

 Recreation

 It also has an 18-hole golf course surrounding the Kirk loch on the edge of the town.
-Lochmaben has 3 main lochs: Kirk Loch, Castle Loch and the Mill Loch.
-It also has 2 smaller lochs: The Blind Loch and the Upper Loch.
+Lochmaben has three main lochs: Kirk Loch, Castle Loch and the Mill Loch.
+It also has two smaller lochs: The Blind Loch and the Upper Loch.
 The town's lochs thrive with both sailing and fishing taking place throughout the year.
 In some years in winters of prolonged frost curling has taken place on the frozen lochs, mostly the Kirk Loch.

 A 53 mi long-distance walking route called Annandale Way running through Annandale (from the source of the River Annan to the sea) was opened in September 2009.
 The route passes through Lochmaben and along the bank of Castle Loch.
 It offers interesting walking from Lochmaben on a day walk basis.

 Economy

-Arla Foods owns a factory in the town.
+Arla Foods has a factory in the town.